-Dr. Hwai-Chen Guo is a Professor with tenure of Biological Sciences at UMass Lowell.
-He received his Ph.D. in Molecular Biology with a minor concentration in Chemical Engineering from Cornell University, and post doctoral training as a Cancer Research Institute Fellow in Structural Biology at Harvard University.
+Dr. Hwai-Chen Guo is a Professor in Biological Sciences at UMass Lowell.
+He received his Ph.D. in Molecular Biology with a minor concentration in Chemical Engineering from Cornell University, and postdoctoral training as a Cancer Research Institute Fellow in Structural Biology at Harvard University.
 Dr. Guo joined the Department of Biophysics at Boston University School of Medicine as an Assistant Professor in 1994, was appointed Associate Professor in 2001, and subsequently promoted to Full Professor in 2010.
 He also served as a faculty member of Bioinformatics on the Charles River Campus of Boston University.
-In the 2011 Spring Semester, Dr. Guo accepted an offer to join the Department of Biological Sciences at UMass Lowell.
+In 2011, Dr. Guo accepted an offer to join the Department of Biological Sciences at UMass Lowell.